CocoaPods/pod-template/README.md

 pod-template
 ============

-An opinionated template for creating a Pod with the following features:
+An opinionated template for Swift and Objective-C frameworks with the following features:

-- Git as the source control management system
+- Prompt-based project generation
+- Support for CocoaPods, Carthage and Swift Package Manager
 - Clean folder structure
-- Project generation
 - MIT license
 - Testing as a standard
 - Turnkey access to Travis CI
-- Also supports Carthage

 ## Getting started

-There are two reasons for wanting to work on this template, making your own or improving the one for everyone's.
-In both cases you will want to work with the ruby classes inside the `setup` folder, and the example base template that it works on from inside `template/ios/`.
+Most CocoaPods framework developers will use `pod-template` by running `pod lib create POD_NAME`.
+You can also follow along with the guide at: https://guides.cocoapods.org/making/using-pod-lib-create.html

+You must run **CocoaPods 1.0.0+** to use this template.

+## Hacking

+To modify these templates or to create your own, please fork this repository or edit locally.
+Test your changes by running `pod lib create --template-url='YOUR_GIT_URL' POD_NAME`.
+Note that you can use a local git URL such as `file:///Users/username/Developer/pod-template`.

+To understand how this repository is used by CocoaPods, please start with `configure`.
+You can see the calling code in `configure_template` defined in [lib/cocoapods/command/lib.rb](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/command/lib.rb).

 ## Best practices

-The command `pod lib create` aims to be ran along with this guide: http://guides.cocoapods.org/making/using-pod-lib-create.html so any changes of flow should be updated there also.

-It is open to communal input, but adding new features, or new ideas are probably better off being discussed in an issue first.
-In general we try to think if an average Xcode user is going to use this feature or not, if it's unlikely is it a _very strongly_ encouraged best practice ( ala testing / CI. ) If it's something useful for saving a few minutes every deploy, or isn't easily documented in the guide it is likely to be denied in order to keep this project as simple as possible.
+This project welcomes communal input, but please discuss new features and new ideas as an issue before sending a pull request.
+In general we try to think if an average Xcode user is going to use this feature or not, if it's unlikely is it a _very strongly_ encouraged best practice (à la testing / continuous integration).
+If it's something useful for saving a few minutes every deploy, or isn't easily documented in the guide it is likely to be denied in order to keep this project as simple as possible.

-## Requirements:

-- CocoaPods 1.0.0+